Our latest news & views

 It’s not just the words that a technical translator needs to be aware of.
 In some countries, there are significant differences in the way information is formatted.
 Financial translators, for example, need to be aware that figures are not always expressed in the same way between languages – there’s potential for costly mistakes to occur there!

-Sometimes accuracy means more than simply communicating the idea correctly – it can be the difference between staying on the right side of the law or not.
-Another type of document that technical translators are often called to work on is patents.
+Sometimes accuracy means more than simply communicating the idea correctly.
+It can be the difference between staying on the right side of the law or not.
+Another type of document that technical translators are often called to work on its patents.
 A simple error in terminology here could result in your company losing out rights you thought you’d acquired in a new target market.
-As well as being an expert in the required industry, a technical translator will understand the nuances of the law in the market the documents are being translated for, ensuring that you tick all the boxes when you translate legal documents such as patents.
+As well as being an expert in the required industry, a technical translator will understand the nuances of the law in the market the documents are being translated for.
+Thus, ensuring that you tick all the boxes when you translate legal documents such as patents.